octobercms/docs/3.x/cms/resources/building-apis.md

 When working with client-side frameworks such as Vue.js or React, it will be necessary to consume server-side APIs.
 These can be defined using your theme where each page represents an API endpoint.

-The page represents a transformation layer that sits between your CMS Components and the JSON responses that are actually returned to your application's users.
+The page represents a transformation layer that sits between your CMS Components and the JSON responses that are returned to your application.
 Most objects, such as models and collections, support JSON serialization and can be returned directly as a response.

 ## Sending a Response